1995parham-learning/1995parham-learning.github.io/content/links/golang.md

 ## Redis

-the popular and backward-compatible redis library that has /context/:
+the popular and backward-compatible redis library that has _context_:

 - <https://github.com/go-redis/redis>